Arlington Street Church: Interior

 The windows on the lower level feature incidents from the early life of Jesus, while the windows for the galleries on the upper level feature his Beatitudes, or blessings.
 Each window has a border of decorative acanthus-leaf scrolls, echoing the capitals of the Corinthian columns of the sanctuary.
 Full-color images of all the Tiffany windows can be seen at the Arlington Street Tiffany Education Center website.

 After vandalism destroyed a memorial dedication pane in the 1970s, plexiglas sheets were installed on the exterior side of the Tiffany windows for protection.
 Over time, the plastic discolored to a bluish tinge and transmitted less light, as an accumulated film of dirt also clouded the stained glass.
 In the 21st century, the plastic sheets have been replaced, and the glass has been cleaned to restore its original beauty.
 In 2015, $120,000 in funds was raised to begin restoration of the Tiffany windows.
 As of 2019, night-time lighting is being installed, so that the Tiffany windows can be viewed from outside the building.

-After a 50-year period when the Tiffany windows were only viewed by the congregation, the church is now open to the general public from 10 to 3 daily from mid-May through the end of October, except Sunday and when special events are scheduled.
+After a 50-year period when the Tiffany windows were only viewed by the congregation, the church is now open to the general public from 10 a.m. to 3 p.m. daily from mid-May through the end of October, except Sunday and when special events are scheduled.
 Guided tours and self-guided tours (with optional smartphone audio) are available, as well as group tours by prearrangement.

 The Aeolian-Skinner organ was installed in 1955–1957.
 Since the Aeolian-Skinner Company was shut down in the 1970s, the organ is regarded as an irreplaceable historic instrument from the 20th century.

 Most of the main floor is wheelchair accessible.
-The fully accessible Arlington station on the MBTA Green Line is immediately adjacent to the church., at the corner of Boylston Street and Arlington Street.
+The fully accessible Arlington station on the MBTA Green Line is immediately adjacent to the church, at the corner of Boylston Street and Arlington Street.